shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

           service:
             name: sshd
             state: restarted

+Speaking of Facts and variables you can take a variable and assign it into an Ansible Fact.
+You can then take the Ansible Fact and use it further down in a Playbook.
+The following Playbook creates a list of developer languages and assigns that variable into an Ansible Fact.
+The Ansible Fact is then loaded into a file using the Ansible blockinfile module.
+Notice the use of Jinja2 templating syntax to load the variable data into the blockinfile.

+    ---
+    # create a list of variables and assign that variable to an ansible
+    # fact.
+    - name: set developer language fact
+      hosts: my_hosts
+      remote_user: lnxcfg
+      become: true
+      become_method: sudo
+      become_user: root

+      tasks:

+      - name: build list of developer languages and set an ansible fact
+        vars:
+          developerLanguages: []
+        set_fact:
+          developerLanguages: "{{ developerLanguages }} + [ '{{ item.name }}' ]"
+        with_items:
+          - { name: 'bash' }
+          - { name: 'ruby' }
+          - { name: 'python' }
+          - { name: 'java' }
+          - { name: 'c' }
+          - { name: 'php' }
+          - { name: 'rexx' }

+      - name: take variable from fact and create a file of developer languages.
+        blockinfile:
+          path: /home/lnxcfg/developerLanguages
+          create: true
+          owner: lnxcfg
+          group: lnxcfg
+          mode: 0644
+          block: |
+            {% for var in developerLanguages %}
+            {{ var }}
+            {% endfor %}

+Next is how to modify and manipulate the sysctl.conf file.
+The Playbook below uses a list of sysctl names and values which changes the vm.swappiness and vm.dirty values on the Ansible client.
+The Playbook uses variable substitution and passes the list of items to be processed to the Ansible sysctl module:

+    ---
+    # configSysctl.yml
+    # modify the /etc/sysctl.conf file
+    - name: Configure sysctl.conf
+      hosts: my_hosts
+      remote_user: lnxcfg
+      become: true
+      become_method: sudo
+      become_user: root

+      tasks:

+        - name: Configure sysctl
+          sysctl:
+            name: "{{ item.name }}"
+            value: "{{ item.value }}"
+            state: present
+            reload: yes
+            sysctl_set: yes
+          with_items:
+             - { name: vm.swappiness, value: 1 }
+             - { name: vm.dirty_background_ratio, value: 5 }
+             - { name: vm.dirty_ratio, value: 80 }

 The following Playbook creates a partition, LVM logical volume, directory, mounts the directory, and even adds to the /etc/fstab.
 Again notice Ansible variables are defined in the *vars *section of the Playbook then interpolated between the {{ and }} tags.
 Variable concatenation with a string is easy as shown here: “/dev/{{ volumeGroup }}/{{ logicalVolume }}”.